AMAHLENDOKWENI/readme/README.md

 -Ensure you have Python 3.6 installed
 -it can be opened with jubiter Notebook/VS Code

-# Authors b
+# Authors
  Created by: Y Ndokweni
  Student number: 25302477

  # Contact Information
- You can contact the developer at: 25302477@stadion.ac.za
+ You can contact the developer at: 25302477@stadio.ac.za